Technigo/project-news-site/README.md

 For responsive design I chose mobile first approach and then added media queries to specify layouts for tablet and desktop.

-I'll try to use Sketch for planning my project next time and bootstrap for arranging elements on the page.

-I want to spend a little more time on the project and add a video and some more animation effects.

 ## Challenges to solve